WlodekM/WL-client/README.md

+# WL client
+Meower WL client is a client for Meower Vanilla.
+It adds the purple theme.
+That's all.

 # Meower Vanilla
 Meower-Vanilla is the original, Scratch-based client for Meower.
 It runs on TurboWarp and CloudLink Turbo.
 This version of the Meower Client is intended for use on Desktops and Laptops, and used as a reference for other clients.